 - Employees preparing for retirement in 5 to 10 years

-Mentoring programs.
-Some employees prefer confidentiality and some topics are best addressed on an individual basis.
+Some employees prefer confidentiality, and some topics are best addressed on an individual basis.
 Aligning volunteer employees who have experienced and conquered similar challenges in a one-on-one setting can be extremely effective.

 Just like in matters involving the management of their physical health, employees must be motivated to take an active role in learning about personal finance and making the necessary changes to improve their financial health.
 Companies can – and should – play a larger role in sponsoring programs that provide their employees with the resources they need to change the financial direction of their lives.
-Studies have also shown that 43% of employees without support said their stress level increased in the past year compared to 26% of employees who have access to supporting programs.
-The efforts involved in sponsoring these programs have provided measurable advantages to companies.
+Making employee communications a priority can drive awareness and participation in the existing benefits and new programs.
+Access to information when needed and participation will build toward financial wellbeing, which ultimately increases engagement and productivity.

-Besides the obvious enhancement to employee morale and engagement, the Cambridge Credit Counseling Corp. estimates that employers who implement some form of financial education in the workplace realize a 3:1 return on their investment through improved productivity.
-For companies looking for new ways to improve employee engagement, enhance benefit programs, and improve productivity careful consideration should be given to filling the urgent need for financial education.
+For companies looking for new ways to improve employee engagement, enhance benefit programs, and improve productivity, careful consideration should be given to filling the urgent need for financial education.